Baker College

-Baker College is a private university with its main campus in Owosso, Michigan, United States.
+Baker College is a private, nonprofit college with its main campuses in Owosso and Royal Oak, Michigan, United States.
 It was founded in 1911 and (as of 2023) has four additional campuses throughout the Lower Peninsula of Michigan.

 History

 Baker College started as Baker Business University, which was founded in 1911 in Flint, Michigan by Eldon E. Baker.
 In 1965 it merged with Muskegon College when representatives of the Jewell family, who owned and managed Muskegon College, bought Baker Business University.
 The university changed its name to Baker Junior College in 1974 and became a non-profit corporation in 1977.

 In 1983, the Owosso extension of Baker Junior College was established on the property of the former John Wesley College.

 In 2008, a closed auto dealership in Flint, Michigan was renovated and transformed into the Baker College Center for Transportation technology, opening to students in 2009.
 Baker College's Culinary Institute of Michigan (CIM) opened in 2009 to students interested in studying culinary arts, baking and pastry arts, and food and beverage management.
 The three-story, 39000 sqft facility in downtown Muskegon, Michigan began construction in the spring of 2008.

 Baker College of Cadillac opened its new Center for Transportation and Technology in 2010.
 In 2011, the Culinary Institute of Michigan was granted Exemplary Status accreditation through the American Culinary Federation (ACF).

-In 2020, Baker relocated its main campus from Flint, Michigan, to Owosso, Michigan.
-In addition, the Clinton Township and Allen Park campuses were closed, with operations relocated to Auburn Hills, Michigan.
-In turn, the Auburn Hills campus was closed in early 2023 with the move to the new, purpose-built facility in downtown Royal Oak.
+In 2020, Baker relocated its main campus from Flint, Michigan to Owosso, Michigan.
+In addition, the Clinton Township and Allen Park campuses were closed, with the move to the new, modern campus in downtown Royal Oak.

-In 2022, a ProPublica and Detroit Free Press investigation titled "The Nonprofit College That Spends More on Marketing Than Financial Aid" highlighted its low graduation rate and high student debt rate compared to comparable institutions, as well as its unconventional management structure.
-That month, Baker College threatened legal action against a former faculty member relating to a non-disparagement clause included in a settlement with Baker.
-Three years later, the U.S. Department of Education fined the institution $2.5 million for allegedly misrepresenting its career outcomes over the course of several years.

 Campuses

-Baker College has primarily grown through two methods: establishing new campuses and purchasing and rebranding existing small schools (for example, their Auburn Hills campus was once the Pontiac School of Business).
-They currently maintain fourteen ground campuses as well as an online college.
-Each campus is its own business entity, while an overarching Baker College Professional Services, Inc., coordinates campuses and services.
+Baker College serves a wide range of students including traditional on-campus students, online students, adult learners, and first generation students.
+Baker College specializes in Nursing, Health Sciences, Business, and IT/TECH degrees - and offers over 90 degrees and certifications in total.
 Current campuses include: